AllenInstitute/bmtk/docs/autodocs/source/filternet.rst

 Note: Theta is always defined as counterclockwise rotation from the x-axis regardless of how the Y-axis is defined.

+A complete example is available in the `BMTK Examples Repository <https://github.com/AllenInstitute/bmtk/tree/develop/examples/filter_gratings>`_.

 Full Field Flash
 ++++++++++++++++